-It’s no secret that there are endless things to do outdoors in Northern Michigan, but the age-old question is: what do you do with kids if it rains?
-Here are 10 fun answers to what to do with kids on a rainy day in Traverse City.
+It’s no secret there are endless things to do outdoors in Northern Michigan, but the age-old question is: what do you do with kids if it rains?
+Here are nine fun answers to what to do with kids on a rainy day in Traverse City.

 Follow the scent of tasty (and reasonably priced!) popcorn and take in a flick at the State Theatre or the Bijou.
 Both are always showing current movies that will be sure to generate a great discussion after the curtains close.
 On Saturday mornings the State offers 25 cent matinees just for the kids!

 Sign up for a class at Blackbird Arts!
 They have a variety of workshops that will teach anything from enameling to how to make your own pet dish; the topics are always changing!
 Plus there are opportunities for family bonding time during the “Family Arts Nights.”
 Or paint some pottery at Handz on Art in the Warehouse District where you can create your own masterpiece from plates to mugs and everything in between.